Robustness of Polynomial Stability with Respect to Sampling: Resolvent conditions for stability of discrete semigroups

 \section{Resolvent conditions for stability of discrete semigroups}

-First, we review resolvent characterizations of stability of discrete semigroups on Hilbert spaces.
-A resolvent characterization of power bouned discrete semigroups has been obtained in Theorem II.1.12 of \cite{Eisner2010}, which is an analogue of the characterization of uniformly bounded $C_0$-semigroups due to \cite{Gomilko1999,Shi2000}.
+First, we review resolvent characterizations of power boundedness and strong stability of discrete semigroups on Hilbert spaces.
+A resolvent characterization of power bounded discrete semigroups has been obtained in Theorem II.1.12 of \cite{Eisner2010}, which is an analogue of the characterization of uniformly bounded $C_0$-semigroups due to \cite{Gomilko1999,Shi2000}.
 Moreover, a resolvent characterization of strongly stable discrete semigroups has been developed in Theorem~3.11 of \cite{Tomilov2001}; see also Theorem II.2.23 of \cite{Eisner2010}. \begin{thrm} Let $X$ be a Hilbert space and let $\Delta \in \mathcal{L}(X)$ satisfy $\mathbb{E}_1 \subset \rho(\Delta)$.
 Then the following statements hold: \begin{enumerate} \item The discrete semigroup $(\Delta^k)_{k \in \mathbb{N}}$ is power bounded if and only if